corcorana/restingIAF/iaf_manu.md

 We have proposed a novel method for estimating the two most prevalent indices of individual alpha frequency (IAF) in the literature.
 This method pairs a common approach to the automated detection of local maxima (i.e. searching for first derivative zero crossings) with a well established method of resolving spectral peaks (i.e. Savitzky-Golay filtering) to derive an estimate of peak alpha frequency (PAF).
 It also extends the logic of the first derivative analysis to estimate the bounds of the alpha peak component, thus enabling calculation of the alpha-band mean or centre of gravity frequency (CoG).
-Like other automated peak detection algorithms reported in the literature [e.g., @chiang2008; @goljahani2012; @lodder2011], this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), while improving upon simpler automated approaches that may be prone to various artifacts (e.g., failure to differentiate a dominant peak from multiple component structures, assigning peaks to trivial spectral fluctuations).
+Like other automated peak detection algorithms reported in the literature [e.g., @chiang2008; @goljahani2012; @lodder2011], this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), while improving upon simpler automated approaches that may be prone to various artifacts (e.g., failure to differentiate a single dominant peak from multiple prominant components, failure to differentiate substantive peaks from trivial spectral fluctuations).
 Unlike more sophisticated curve-fitting algorithms that have been described [e.g., @chiang2008; @lodder2011], our method is openly accessible and easy to integrate within existing EEGLAB and Python analysis pipelines.

 Our results demonstrate that the SGF technique can extract a large proportion of IAF estimates from an empirical dataset, and that the general features of these estimates (intraindividual stability, interindividual variance, etc) are consonant with prior reports in the literature.
 Furthermore, application of the technique on simulated data confirmed its capacity to render accurate estimates of peak location under relatively degraded SNR conditions.
 When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than achieved by applying an alternative method of automated peak detection.
-We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results and some potentially valuable directions for future research.
+We shall begin by considering some of the important findings of the empirical analysis, before turning our attention to the simulation results.
+Some present limitations and potentially useful directions for future research will also be discussed.

 ### 4.1 Estimation of IAFs from an empirical EEG dataset
 Savitzky-Golay filtering of `pwelch`-generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.